-After standing in line for upwards of an hour, signing a waiver, and swearing that you aren't epileptic, you're suddenly thrust into a jarring realm of strobe lights, psychosexual torture, and faceless people shouting orders at you.
+After standing in line for upwards of an hour, signing a waiver, and swearing that you aren't epileptic, you're suddenly thrust into a jarring realm of strobe lights, psychosexual torment, and faceless people shouting orders at you.
 As odd as all that may seem, still stranger is the fact that you actually paid for all of this to be done to you.

 What is Blackout?
 Is it a haunted house?
 Is it an art project?
 Or is it a cruel experiment that pushes people to their breaking points?
 It’s all of these things.
-Participants in Blackout are jarred from their every day lives and dehumanized as they run and crawl through a wasteland of terror populated with freaks who have been instructed to do whatever they can to break someone’s spirit.
+Participants in Blackout are jarred from their everyday lives and dehumanized as they run and crawl through a wasteland of terror populated with freaks who have been instructed to do whatever they can to break someone’s spirit.
 The one thing that Blackout is not is a standard haunted house.
 There are no ghosts, ghouls, or goblins.
 Quite often the most terrifying things inside are whatever you bring in with you.
 Are you still on board?

 You Have To Sign A Waiver To Participate

 The first red flag that should jump out at you is the fact that you have to sign a liability waiver before even entering.
 If you're going to take part in Blackout, you have to be okay with the performers touching you and physically interacting with you in whatever way that they please.

-Participants Experience Genuine Military Torture Tactics
+Participants Experience Genuine Military Coercion Tactics

 Someone tied my hands behind my back (which was not tight, and would have been easily escaped from, but was still keeping my hands behind my back) and bagged my head.
 I was left shoeless and kneeling against the wall.
 The bag over my already existing surgical mask made it hard to breathe.
-Thinking about the difficulty of breathing made it even harder."
+Thinking about the difficulty of breathing made it even harder.

-How On Board With Simulated Sexual Assault Are You?
+How On Board With 'Simulated Sexual Assault' Are You?

 One of the sketchiest pieces of the Blackout puzzle is their commitment to subjecting patrons to what they refer to as "simulated sexual assault."
-One of the co-creators of the experience, Josh Randall, realizes that it's "sensitive subject matter," but he believes that the faux-assault should go "deeper than shock value, it's about finding what an actor and audience [are] interested in, and [making] them interested in going to that place.
+One of the co-creators of the experience, Josh Randall, realizes that it's "sensitive subject matter," but he believes that the faux-experience should go "deeper than shock value, it's about finding what an actor and audience [are] interested in, and [making] them interested in going to that place.
 We try to be as clear as possible about what people are in for."